rkotze/rkotze.github.io/_posts/2018-04-10-render-props-reactjs.md

 }}</FetchData>
 ```

-As you can see render props is ensuring the parent component knows what to render without having to code it directly into `FetchData` making it reusable.
-Building your own render props component to better understand the benefits.
+As you can see render props is ensuring the `FetchData` component knows what to render without having to code it directly into it, making it reusable.
+Below I will go through building a render props component to better understand the benefits.

 ## Building your own

+Git contributor component

+### Start with a not flexible component

+### Change to be more reuseable

 Here is the [codepen.io example for fetching git contributors](https://codepen.io/rkotze/pen/oqqopQ){:target="\_blank"}